renaudfavier/ExoApp/README.md

 This project is a small Android application designed to demonstrate a media player queue feature.
 It provides basic queue management using **StateFlow** for reactive UI updates.

+Note : I'm fully aware this is quite over engineered for a simple project like this, and I might have given a stick to beat me with.
+But I figured going the extra mile would demonstrate my motivation and give material to chat.

+Note 2 : I made it so you can review this code commit per commit like you would do for a pull request.

 ## Features
 - **Display the current media queue** alongside the player view.
 - **Playback chaining**: Automatically play the next media in the queue when the current media ends.